MGX3D/Turntable/README.md

 Description:
 ------------
 This platform was initially designed to automate 3D scanning of people and objects with Kinect v2 and 3D Builder:
-- heavy duty: hold an average person or couple, work 12+ hours non-stop
+- heavy duty: hold a heavy person or average couple, run for 12+ hours non-stop
-- powerful drive: spin a couple fast enough to avoid scanning artifacts (due to movement, ICD artifacts)
+- powerful drive: spin the person fast enough to avoid scanning artifacts due to movement, breathing, ICD, etc.
-- precise rotation: stepper controlled to experiment with line scanners
+- precise rotation: stepper controlled (and USB connected) to experiment with line scanners and algorithms
 - low profile: close to the ground increase stability when stepped on
-- easy to build: use very few parts that are easy to source (no CNC machining)
+- easy to build: use very few parts that are easy to source

 The current design has completed more than 2500 scans of people to date, with a typical scan taking only 30 seconds.